openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 ## Resilience against Sudden or Planned Hosted OP Unavailability

 A hosted third-party provided OP's infrastructure may become unavailable or even destroyed due to natural disasters such as hurricanes, tsunamis and fires, or may be removed from service as a planned business decision.
-End-Users using Self-Issued OPs local to their environment, have lower chances to be simultaneously affected in such events.
+End-Users using Self-Issued OPs local to their environment, have lower chances of being simultaneously affected by such events.

 ## Authentication at the Edge